RyuZhihao123/Plant-Recon-25/README.md

 **Segmentation**: The segmentation network is simply the [Swin-Transformer](https://github.com/microsoft/Swin-Transformer).

 **Hierarchical Box Decoder**:
-- We implemented the hierarchical network heavily based on [StructureNet](https://arxiv.org/abs/1908.00575), aftering modifying the backbone as [MolGAN](https://arxiv.org/abs/1805.11973).
+- We implemented the hierarchical network heavily based on [StructureNet](https://arxiv.org/abs/1908.00575), with modifying backbone into [MolGAN](https://arxiv.org/abs/1805.11973) style.
 - **Code Download:** Please refer to this [folder](https://github.com/RyuZhihao123/Plant-Recon-25/tree/main/BoxStruNN) for the source code of this part.

 IFN module: